chrissimpkins/Crunch/docs/SERVICE.md

 ![crunch-service-install](https://user-images.githubusercontent.com/4249591/38065494-9e80fb6a-32d1-11e8-88da-0f9c014cc510.gif)

-The installation is complete and the service is ready for use.
+The installation is complete, and the service is ready for use.
 You may now delete the Crunch source repository.

 ### Quick macOS Service Usage

-Select one or more PNG images in the Finder, right click, and select "Crunch Image(s)" under the Services menu item.
-An animated gear will appear in your status bar during the file processing and will disappear when your optimized images are ready.
+Select one or more PNG images in the Finder, right-click, and select "Crunch Image(s)" under the Services menu item.
+An animated gear appears in your status bar during the file processing and disappears when your optimized images are ready.
 Optimized files are saved in the same directory as the original with the modified path `[original filename]-crunch.png`.

 ## Detailed macOS Service Installation